Learning Optimal Distributionally Robust Stochastic Control in Continuous State Spaces: Proofs for Section

 where $\mu_0^n = \mu_0\times\ds\times\mu_0$ the $n$-fold product measure, and $W = (W_1,\ds,W_n)$.
 From empirical process theory, see e.g. \citet[Theorem 4.10]{wainwright2019high_stats}, w.p. at least $1-\eta$,

-where $g_\vee:=\sup_{g\in\cG}\|g\| \leq \norm{u^*}\leq \beta$.
+where $g_\vee:=\sup_{g\in\cG}\|g\| \leq 1+\alpha \norm{u^*}\leq 1+\alpha\beta = \beta$.
 Thus, we proceed to bound $\cR_n(\bd{w},\cG)$ and hence $\cR_n(\cG)$.
 We achieve this by using subgaussian processes and entropy integrals.
 Specifically, we consider the moment generating function of the Rademacher process \eqref{eqn:Wd_aware_Rad_process}.
 For $\xi$ in some neighborhood of the origin where $(i)$ uses the transport cost being bounded by $c_\vee$ and $(ii)$ follows from the uniform Lipschitzness in Assumption \ref{assump:aware_lip_val_bounded_sps}.
 Therefore, defining which is a distance on $\Theta$, we obtain that

 This shows that the stochastic process $\set{R_n(\bd{w},g_\theta):\theta\in\Theta}$ is subgaussian w.r.t. $\rho$.
 Therefore, using Dudley’s entropy integral for subgaussian processes \citep[Chapter 5]{wainwright2019high_stats}, the empirical Rademacher complexity in \eqref{eqn:Wd_aware_Rad_cplx} can be bounded by w.p.1., where $\cN(\epsilon;\Theta,\rho)$ is the $\epsilon$ covering number of $\Theta$ in distance $\rho$ and is an upper bound on the diameter of $\Theta$ in terms of $\rho$.
 Note that as the r.h.s. of \eqref{eqn:Wd_aware_entropy_int} is deterministic, we take expectation over $\bd{W}\sim \mu^n_0$ to conclude that the population Rademacher complexity satisfying the same bound.
 Moreover, the covering number Therefore, the entropy integral We conclude that by Proposition \ref{prop:bound_est_err_by_oprtr_gap} and \eqref{eqn:bound_emp_process_by_Rad_cplx}, the estimation error where $(i)$ holds w.p. at least $1-\eta$.
+This bound implies the theorem as we note that $d_\X\geq 1$.